wolfj123/wolfj123/README.md

 * Successfully implemented an algorithmically complex feature within a tight deadline - for which I have received an Innovation Recognition award
 * Managed feature implementations from customer requirements to full release and support
-* Proactively led the implementation of a centralized knowledge-sharing platform
+* Proactively led the implementation of a centralized knowledge-sharing platform within the team
-* Consistently entrusted to support multiple teams, stepping into backend, frontend, and language parsing development roles
+* Consistently entrusted to support multiple teams, stepping into backend, frontend, and language parsing
+* Took an active role in the redesign of our team's AGILE methodology

 ### Customer Support Engineer | Dooblo | 2016
 * Created code-snippets for clients and full support in JavaScript